kobolabs/epub-spec/README.md

 **Content creators are advised to use [tags for manifest items](http://www.idpf.org/epub/30/spec/epub30-publications.html#sec-item-property-values)**, specifically the cover tag.
 Some of these are read across Kobo’s reading platforms and future developments will be able to take advantage of properly tagged items.

 **Special characters and spaces should not be used** for file names within an ePub.
 This can result in naming inconsistencies with the items listed in the OPF manifest.
 File names containing non-alphanumeric characters are not fully supported, and their use may lead to undefined behaviour, which may be inconsistent across clients.

+### CSS

+**Background Colors**

+Kobo recommends that publishers avoid specifying white as a background colour in the CSS for their ePubs.
+This can cause text to become unreadable in Night Mode on the Kobo Android app as the text and the background will both display as white.
+This recommendation only applies to reflowable content as Night Mode cannot be turned on while reading Fixed Layout content.

+`.c5 {
+  background: #fff
+  }`

+**Small Caps**

+In order to structure Small Caps that will display correctly on Kobo's reading platforms content creators must use the CSS property "font-variant".

+Ex.
+`p.sc {
+   font-variant: small-caps;
+}`

+The property "font-size" is often used incorrectly to format Small Caps and can result in disproportionate text sizing depending on the app/device being used and the font settings chosen by the user.
+The impact is particularly noticable when the value used for this property is set to "x-small" or "small".
+Content creators are also advised to use a font that contains Small Caps glyphs for optimal rendering

 ### Supported Fonts